matwilso/matwilso.github.io/quotes.md

 "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system." - [Gall's Law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law)

+"The True Way transcends the minutiae of Skill.
+There is no 'Technology'.
+There is no 'Design'.
+There is only a vision of how humanity could be, and the relentless resolve to make it so.
+The rest is details." - [Bret Victor](http://worrydream.com/#!/Bio)

 # Life